Pay Your Way Resources | College Data

 What can I do while I wait for the FAFSA?

 You’ll want to complete your FAFSA form as soon as possible after it becomes available.
-Here are some things you can do to get a head start, according to the FSA office.
+Here are some things you can do to get a head start, according to the Federal Student Aid office.

 • Pull together the documents you may need to fill out the FAFSA.
 These documents include your and your parents tax returns, Social Security numbers, and current bank account balances.